junxit/us-congress-bills-113/bill.md

     - **(ii)** by striking “intervention” and inserting “interventions, including school and community-based interventions”;
   - **(B)** by striking paragraph (2);
   - **(C)** by redesignating paragraph (1) as paragraph (2), and inserting before such redesignated paragraph the following:
-    > - **(1)** monitor autism spectrum disorder research, and to the extent practicable services and support activities, across all Federal departments and agencies, including coordination of Federal activities with respect to autism spectrum disorder;
+    > - **(1)** monitor autism spectrum disorder research, and to the extent practicable services and support activities, across all relevant Federal departments and agencies, including coordination of Federal activities with respect to autism spectrum disorder;

   - **(D)** in paragraph (3), by striking “recommendations to the Director of NIH”;
   - **(E)** in paragraph (4), by inserting before the semicolon the following: “, and the process by which public feedback can be better integrated into such decisions”; and
   - **(F)** by striking paragraphs (5) and (6) and inserting the following:
-    > - **(5)** develop a strategic plan for the conduct of, and support for, autism spectrum disorder research and services and supports for individuals with an autism spectrum disorder and the families of such individuals, which shall include—
+    > - **(5)** develop a strategic plan for the conduct of, and support for, autism spectrum disorder research, including as practicable for services and supports, for individuals with an autism spectrum disorder and the families of such individuals, which shall include—
     >   - **(A)** proposed budgetary requirements; and
-    >   - **(B)** recommendations to ensure that autism spectrum disorder research, services, and support activities of the Department of Health and Human Services and of other Federal departments and agencies are not unnecessarily duplicative; and
+    >   - **(B)** recommendations to ensure that autism spectrum disorder research, and services and support activities to the extent practicable, of the Department of Health and Human Services and of other Federal departments and agencies are not unnecessarily duplicative; and
     > - **(6)** submit to Congress and the President—
     >   - **(A)** an annual update on the summary of advances described in paragraph (2); and
     >   - **(B)** an annual update to the strategic plan described in paragraph (5), including any progress made in achieving the goals outlined in such strategic plan.